daviduhden/emailwiz/README.md

 ## Troubleshooting -- Can't send mail?

 - Always check `journalctl -xe` to see the specific problem.
-- Go to [this site](https://appmaildev.com/en/dkim) to text your TXT records.
+- Go to [this site](https://appmaildev.com/en/dkim) to test your TXT records.
   If your DKIM, SPF or DMARC tests fail you probably copied in the TXT records incorrectly.
 - If everything looks good and you *can* send mail, but it still goes to Gmail